Shoulder Physical Therapy In Fort Myers & Cape Coral, FL : Here’s How to Make Your Shoulders Strong, Flexible, & Pain-Free

 Treatment #1: Strengthening Exercises

-Shoulder conditions are often caused and worsened by weak shoulder muscles.
+Weak shoulder muscles often contribute to shoulder problems.
 Performing certain sports, activities, and work-related tasks with unconditioned muscles increases the risk of shoulder injuries.

 Muscular imbalances in the shoulder are common.
 Typically, the muscles in the front of the shoulders are stronger than those in the back of the shoulders.